pascallaliberte/sharpen.page/index.md

 ## Your situation:

-* **You've got an idea for a service or product** you could offer, to package your skills in a way to help more people;
+* **You've got an idea for a product or a service** you could offer, to package your skills in a way to help more people;
-* You find yourself not sure if you're **packaging it right**;
+* You find yourself not sure if you're **packaging it right or pricing it right**;
-* When asking for feedback, **people suggest you stay more generic**, more universal;
+* When asking for feedback, **people suggest you stay more generic**, appealing to a broader audience;
 * When **considering going specific and sharp**, you curiously feel a sense of trepidation and that's for you a sign that you're on the right track;
 * You read a lot about tactics like filling up some lean canvases, or writing copy that converts, and **all those other tactics look suspicious to you**;
-* **You've heard about the Jobs-To-Be-Done Theory** and you'd like to connect with someone else who's into it;
+* **Maybe you've heard about the Jobs-To-Be-Done Theory** and you'd like to connect with someone else who's into it;
-* You want your product or service page to be **standing out, not blending in**.
+* You want your product or service page to be **standing out, not blending in**, at the edge, not in the middle.
 You don't want it to be dull, you want it to be sharp!

 ---